Xylopyrographer/LiteLED/README.md

 ### Regarding RGBW Strips

 LiteLED can drive RGBW strips like SK6812 RGBW types however there is no direct method for setting the value of the W channel.
-By default LiteLED will automatically set the value of the W channel based on some behind the scenes magic derived from the R, G and B values for that LED.
+By default LiteLED will automatically set the value of the W channel based on some behind the scenes magic derived from the R, G, and B values for that LED.
+Thus by default the R, G, B, and W LED's will illuminate based on the values set.

 This behaviour can be disabled when initializing the strip in the `begin()` method.
 When disabled, the value of the W channel is set to 0 and the white LED will not illuminate.
 Given that RGBW strips are available with many choices for the colour temperature of the W LED, give it a shot both ways and pick the one that looks good to you.

 LiteLED does not support RGBWW type strips.

+## _

+# Using the Library

 ## Constructor